kaozaza2/openvpn-core/Readme.md

 Sample library based on Open VPN 3.6.0 for Android

-Containing he latest .so files and JNI wrapper.
+Containing the latest .so files and JNI wrapper.

 If VPN is blocking the internet add the following code into the vpn builder: